anthonyg56/HyperSets/README.md

 - Multistep form that is accessible on every page but carefully possitioned to seamless fit within the ui.
 - Toast notifications for specific events on client like an invalid login attempt, or successfull upload.
 - Realtime notification system for when a member interacts with a preset (like, comment, download).
-- Feedback system on all content related to presets via comments, likes, and ratings
+- Feedback system on all content related to presets via comments, likes, and ratings.
-- Profile page for members to share *all* of their creations via url
+- Profile page for members to share *all* of their creations via url.
-- Cloud storage for uploading images
+- Cloud storage for uploading images.
-- Image optimization via Next.js <Image /> component
+- Image optimization via Next.js <Image /> component.
-- Search display to find the exact preset you need
+- Search display to find the exact preset you need.
 - Preset feed that can be filtered via hardware, game, and effects; as well as sorted by date uploaded, download amount, or views.
 - Settings where a user can tweak the their profile info, security info, as well as presets.
-- PostgreSQL RLS policies for added database security
+- PostgreSQL RLS policies for added database security.

 ## Screenshots